sologenic/com-fs-email-template-model/README.md

 The client is self initializing.
 For this it requires the following environment variable:

-- `SMART_CONTRACT_STORE` - The host of the service.
+- `EMAIL_TEMPLATE_STORE` - The host of the service.
 Host is in the format `host:port`
-- `SMART_CONTRACT_STORE_TESTING` - Starts the GRPC service in testmode with an in memory buffer.
+- `EMAIL_TEMPLATE_STORE_TESTING` - Starts the GRPC service in testmode with an in memory buffer.
 Presence of the variable with the value `TRUE` is required to put the client in test mode.

 If the client is included and the non of the env variable is set, the client panics.